zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Each message has an address field.
 This address can contain a Sender ID (like From:) or an Receiver ID (like To:).

-A receiver will listen to all addresses which are equal to its own receiver ID (because the IDs are unique, all other receiver will ignore this messages).
+A receiver will listen to all addresses which are equal to its own receiver ID (because the IDs are unique, all other receivers will ignore these messages).

-It also keeps a list in its persistent memory, containing sender IDs he will listen to.
+Each receiver keeps a list in its persistent memory, containing sender IDs he will listen to.
 If you ativeate the set function or press the set-button, and send a "stop" message, the ID in that message address field will be added (or removed) from that list.
-In case of the central unit (2411), the receiver will also memorize the group and member number (which are also part of the message).
+In case of sent by the central unit (2411), the receiver will also memorize the group and member number (which are also part of the message).

 Message Format:  Envelope